materiaraiding/materiaraiding-old/_ultimate/fru.md

 For Scythe Kick, Shiva will begin by shouting **"Reap"**.
 Players will find relative North and immediately move out to their positions as shown in the image below.

 The non-AOE players will stand as close as possible to Shiva.
 It is possible to use the small diamond shapes on the floor to align yourself.
-The AOE players **must also** also start extremely close to Shiva as the donut AOE is extremely small (**The inner ring is NOT the safe spot; it is actually about half the diameter of that ring**).
+The AOE players **must also** start extremely close to Shiva as the donut AOE is tiny (**The inner ring is NOT the safe spot; it is actually about half the diameter of that ring**).
 After the initial cleave goes off, all the AOE players will quickly move out and place their AOE on the middle ring on the Arena's floor.

 After dropping their puddles, everyone will quickly rush back to the centre of the arena.
 Shiva will shortly do a knockback and Light Party 1 will ride this to the relative North as this will be the safespot formed from the AOEs.
 Light Party 2 will ride this KB to the relative South.